smita-raj12/Capstone/README.md

 7. To create tables with MySqlTables.txt copy the creating sql table quries and run these quries on sql workbench.

+8. Make sure to change your password inside server/stratup/db.js file (Your-password to your mySQL workbencg password)

-8. Inside terminal run `node index.js` command to run Back-End code.
+9. Inside terminal run `node index.js` command to run Back-End code.

 ## Research & Planning Log